 Learn to make choices that lead to opportunities for living independently and living a satisfying life.
 As part of a scenario, choose a job, and then learn to live on the pay received from that job.
-Problem solve typical challenges that individuals experience when starting out on their own through practice to create and balance a personal budget, compare products and services through comparison shopping, reading labels, and shopping around.
+Problem solve typical challenges that individuals experience when starting out on their own through practice.
+Create and balance a personal budget, compare products and services through comparison shopping, reading labels, and shopping around.
 Includes weekly social skills with a focus on maintaining healthy and safe boundaries in dating relationships and friendships.
-During lab hours, students practice self-care, homecare, and cooking skills.

-Corequisites: Concurrent enrollment in BIL 027.
+Corequisites: Concurrent registration in BIL 027 is required.
 Offered: Spring.